-On Tuesday, January 21st, we will begin four days of exams for Grades 9 - 11.
+On Friday, May 23rd, we will begin four days of exams for Grades 9 - 11 (Memorial Day observed Monday, May 26th).
+Senior Exams begin Monday, May 19th.
 It is very important for students to take the exam period seriously as these exams will count for 15-20% of the semester grade.
 Students should take the time to study sufficiently, seek extra help if needed, use the full period to take the exam, and check their work carefully.
 If they complete their exam in less than the two-hour allotted time, they should study for another exam or have with them silent reading material.
 Students must stay in the classroom for the entire two-hour exam period.

 A reminder of the exam expectations:

 - View the Exam Schedule for a detailed breakdown of hourly expectations.